buzzm/WebF/README.md

 * start:  Called once at the start of the web service call and is passed:
   * cmd: "GET", "POST", "PUT", or "DELETE"
   * hdrs:  A dictionary of HTTP headers
-  * args:  A dictionary of arguments, decoded from the inbound JSON args and observing EJSON conventions, so numbers are actually numbers, dates are datetime.datetime, etc.
+  * args:  A dictionary of arguments, decoded from the inbound JSON args and observing EJSON conventions, so numbers are actually numbers, dates are `datetime.datetime`, etc.
   * rfile:  The input stream if this is a PUT or POST

 It must return a tuple containing the response code and a single dict that will be